 based on existing ID column, you need to keep those 2 synchronized.

-You can do that in batch as a single UPDATE
+You can do that in batch as a single UPDATE, or in an ON-UPDATE trigger,

 your code.